neoforged/Documentation/docs/gettingstarted/modfiles.md

 ### Dependency Configurations

 Mods can specify their dependencies, which are checked by NeoForge before loading the mods.
-These configurations are created using the [array of tables][array] `[[dependencies.<modid>]]`, where `modid` is the identifier of the mod the dependency is for.
+These configurations are created using the [array of tables][array] `[[dependencies.<modid>]]`, where `modid` is the identifier of the mod that consumes the dependency.

 | Property       |  Type   |    Default    |                                                               Description                                                               | Example                                      |
 |:---------------|:-------:|:-------------:|:---------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------|